arun-kr-reddy/notes/algorithms.md

   - when `size == capacity`, allocate (& copy over to) new array of size
     - `capacity + k`: frequent reallocations (every `k` inserts) but less wasted space
     - `capacity * k`: fewer allocations (amortized `O(1)` insertion) but potentially more wasted space
+  - similarly resizing on `size == capacity/2` can lead to multiple alloc dealloc
 -
   | operation           | static | LL     | dynamic |
   | ------------------- | ------ | ------ | ------- |